Skip to content

 Environment Setup (Part 4): WSL2 USB Passthrough, Making ST-Link Cross the Virtualization Boundary

-If you have been following the previous tutorials, your WSL2 environment now has the ARM toolchain, OpenOCD, and perhaps even your first compiled firmware file.
-When you eagerly plug in the ST-Link debug probe, ready to flash the program to the STM32, reality hits you hard—WSL2 cannot see USB devices at all.
+If you have followed the previous tutorials, your WSL2 environment should now have the ARM toolchain and OpenOCD installed, and you might have even compiled your first firmware file.
+When you eagerly plug in the ST-Link debug probe, ready to flash the program into the STM32, reality will hit you hard—WSL2 simply cannot see the USB device.

-I am currently going through this phase myself, where the lsusb output is completely empty.
-Let alone an ST-Link, you cannot even see a mouse.
-This is not a user error; it is an inherent limitation of the WSL2 architecture.
-WSL2 uses Hyper-V virtualization technology, and Linux runs as a true virtual machine under Windows, but Microsoft did not implement USB device passthrough.
-Your ST-Link is plugged into a Windows USB port, claimed by Windows drivers, and the Linux side is completely unaware of its existence.
+I am currently going through this stage myself; the output of lsusb is completely empty.
+Not to mention the ST-Link, I can't even see a mouse.
+This isn't an error on your part; it's an inherent architectural limitation of WSL2.
+WSL2 uses Hyper-V virtualization technology, where Linux runs as a true virtual machine underneath Windows.
+However, Microsoft did not implement USB device passthrough functionality.
+Your ST-Link is plugged into a Windows USB port and is managed by Windows drivers, while the Linux side is completely unaware of its existence.

-This problem plagued me for days.
-I searched online for all sorts of resources; some recommended using a virtual machine approach, while others suggested giving up on WSL2 entirely and installing native Ubuntu.
-But I did not want to give up, because the rest of WSL2 is simply too convenient—its integration with the Windows file system, terminal experience, and package management are all hard to match with native Linux.
-Eventually, I found the usbipd-win project, a tool officially maintained by Microsoft specifically designed to solve the WSL2 USB passthrough problem.
+This problem plagued me for several days.
+I searched for various solutions online; some recommended using a virtual machine, while others suggested giving up on WSL2 entirely and installing native Ubuntu.
+But I didn't want to give up, because the other parts of WSL2 are simply too convenient—the file system integration with Windows, the terminal experience, and package management are all hard to match with native Linux.
+Eventually, I found the usbipd-win project, a tool officially maintained by Microsoft specifically designed to solve WSL2 USB passthrough issues.

-Today, we will fill this pitfall once and for all, allowing the ST-Link to smoothly cross from Windows into WSL2, and then complete your first OpenOCD flash.
+Today, we will fill this pit once and for all, allowing the ST-Link to successfully traverse from Windows to WSL2, and then complete your first OpenOCD flash.

-The WSL2 USB Problem: What Is Actually Happening
+The WSL2 USB Problem: What Exactly is Happening?

-Let us first understand the root of the problem.
+Let's first understand the root of the problem clearly.
 Although WSL2 feels like a Linux program inside Windows, it is actually a complete virtual machine.
 When you open a WSL2 terminal, you are interacting with a Hyper-V virtual machine named "WSL".
-This virtual machine has its own kernel, its own memory management, and its own device tree.
+This virtual machine has its own kernel, memory management, and device tree.

-In the PC architecture, USB devices are managed by host controllers.
-Your motherboard has several USB controllers, with multiple USB ports under each controller.
-When a USB device is plugged in, the controller assigns it an address, and the operating system loads the corresponding driver to communicate with the device.
-The problem is that inside the WSL2 virtual machine, the USB controller is virtualized and cannot connect to the physical USB controllers, making physically plugged-in devices invisible to WSL2.
+In PC architecture, USB devices are managed by host controllers.
+Your motherboard has several USB controllers, and each controller has multiple USB ports attached.
+When a USB device is inserted, the controller assigns it an address, and the operating system loads the corresponding driver to communicate with the device.
+The problem is that inside the WSL2 virtual machine, the USB controllers are virtual; they cannot connect to physical USB controllers, so physically inserted devices are invisible to WSL2.

 The Windows host can see your ST-Link, and Device Manager recognizes it normally, but the WSL2 Linux kernel cannot see it.
-This is why we need a passthrough mechanism to "lend" the USB devices seen by Windows to WSL2. usbipd-win does exactly this; it implements the USB/IP protocol, which allows USB devices to be transmitted from one machine to another over the network protocol stack.
-In the WSL2 scenario, this means transmitting from Windows to the "virtual machine" that is WSL2.
+This is why we need a passthrough mechanism to "lend" the USB device seen by Windows to WSL2. usbipd-win does exactly this; it implements the USB/IP protocol, which allows USB devices to be transmitted from one machine to another via the network protocol stack.
+In the context of WSL2, this means transmitting from Windows to the WSL2 "virtual machine".

 Windows Side: Installing and Configuring usbipd-win

-First, make sure you are using WSL2 and not WSL1.
-WSL1 is a translation layer that directly uses the Windows kernel, so the USB problem does not exist in WSL1 at all—but WSL1 has many other limitations, such as lack of Docker support, which is why most people use WSL2 now.
-You can verify this in PowerShell with wsl --status, and if your version is 1.x, you need to upgrade to 2.
+First, ensure you are using WSL2 and not WSL1.
+WSL1 is a translation layer that uses the Windows kernel directly, so USB issues don't exist there—but WSL1 has many other limitations, such as lack of Docker support, so most people use WSL2 now.
+You can check this in PowerShell using wsl --list --verbose.
+If your version is 1.x, you need to upgrade to 2.

 Next, we install usbipd-win.
-This tool is available on Microsoft's official package manager winget, making installation very simple.
-Open a PowerShell terminal with administrator privileges—note that administrator privileges are mandatory because USB device operations require elevated rights.
-Run:
+This tool is available on Microsoft's official package manager, winget, making installation very simple.
+Open a PowerShell terminal with Administrator privileges—note that administrator privileges are mandatory because USB device operations require elevated rights.
+Execute:

 powershell